Getting Started with Erasmus+ School Education

 Register on eTwinning

-The eTwinning platform is the best tool to find partners. eTwinning is a free online platform connecting more than one million teachers across Europe.
+eTwinning on the European School Education platform (ESEP) is the best tool to find partners. eTwinning is a free online platform connecting more than one million teachers across Europe.
 It supports primary and post-primary schools to find partners and work on joint projects in any curricular area.

 eTwinning header(1)